kevinxiaomba/cluster-agent/docs/instrumentation.md

 In addition to this method, some Java workloads can be also instrumented using Java dynamic attach.

 Once an application is instrumented, the ClusterAgent associates the pod with the AppDynamics application/tier/node ids.
 For Java workloads, the association is implemented down to the node id.
 For other technologies, the association is at the app/tier level.
-The ids of the corresponding AppDynamics entities are reflected in the pod's annotations.
+The ids of the corresponding AppDynamics entities are reflected in the pod annotations.

 By default, the instrumentation is disabled.
 The instrumentation is controlled by several configuration settings.
 * InstrumentationMethod "none", "mountEnv", "mountAttach" (only applies to Java).
-When set to "mountEnv", the init container will be created along wth the necessary environment variables.
+When set to "mountEnv", the init container will be created along with the necessary environment variables.
 When set to "mountAttach", the init container will be created with the Java agent artifacts, the artifacts will be mounted to the application container and live attach will be performed.

 * NSToInstrument - list of namspaces with instrumentation enabled
 * NSToInstrumentExclude - list of namspaces excluded from the instrumentation